aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Startup-Template-Angular.md

 appsettings.json file**.
 In the beginning, it will be the same as the appsettings.json in the .Web.Host project.
 Be sure that the connection string in the config file is the database you want.
-After getting the **host** **connection sring**, it first creates the host database and then applies the migrations if they don't already exist.
+After getting the **host** **connection string**, it first creates the host database and then applies the migrations if they don't already exist.
 It then gets the connection strings of the tenant databases and runs the migrations for those databases.
 It skips a tenant if it does not have a dedicated database or if the database has already